underpostnet/engine/src/client/public/nexodev/docs/references/SOPS Age Secret Management.md

 Two failure modes to avoid:

 **Never run `sops -e -i` (or `sops -e`) on a file that already contains a `sops:` block.** Encryption is not idempotent: a second pass treats the existing metadata as ordinary content and wraps the whole document again, producing a doubly-encrypted file whose outer `mac` no longer matches the inner one.
-Recovering it means decrypting twice by hand, and only if you still hold the exact recipient set from both passes. `underpost secret sops --encrypt` refuses a source that already carries sops metadata for this reason.
+Recovering it means decrypting twice by hand, and only if you still hold the exact recipient set from both passes. `underpost secret publish` refuses a source that already carries sops metadata for this reason.

 **The redirect form truncates its target before sops runs.** `sops -e src.yaml > out.enc.yaml` has the shell create/empty `out.enc.yaml` first; if sops then fails — wrong recipient, unreadable key, malformed input — you are left with a zero-byte file where a working manifest used to be, and `set -e` does not undo it.
 Stage and move instead: